Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ![screenshot](Images/withoutHA.png)

 # Resiliency Features
+### Zonal Protection
+Zonal protection: We offer an option to host your standby instance in a different zone than the primary instance.
+You can select this option from the availability zone section on the portal and choose from zones [1, 2, 3].
+This ensures that your instance is protected in case of a complete zonal outage.
+For example, if you select availability zone 1 for the primary instance, the standby instance can be chosen from either zone 2 or 3.
+Once you make this selection, the WAL server will be created in a zone that is different from both the primary and standby instances.

+  **Scenario:**
+  In case of Zonal outage when its planned like scale computing and scale storage happen on the standby first and then on the primary server.
+Currently, the server doesn't failover for these planned operations.
+In case of unplanned failover the standby becomes the new primary and then it creates a new standby in a different zone.

+  **Recommended Actions:**
+ 1. Configure HA with Zone redundant option and select the zone for Primary and Standby.
+ 2. Flexible server health monitoring periodically checks for both the primary and standby health.
+If health monitoring detects that a primary server isn't reachable, the service then initiates an automatic failover to the standby server.
+ 3. Point-in-restore is recommended for user errors on the primary server like accidental drop of a table or incorrect data updates, from the backup.
+A new database server is restored as a single-zone flexible server with a new user-provided server name.
+Possible use cases could be:
+    a.
+Use restored server for production
+    b.
+Restore an object
+    c.
+Clone your database server to testing and development
+4. Implement monitoring and alerts to ensure timely detection and response.
+5. Use Private Link for secure and seamless failover.

+**Impact:**
+  In Azure Database for PostgreSQL flexible server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
+This replication includes changes to roles, permissions, and other security settings.
+Read replicas typically provide near-real-time updates from the primary server, but heavy, persistent write activities can lead to increased replication lag and higher storage usage on the primary due to retained WAL files

+> Note: In the event of a zonal outage where an entire zone goes down due to unforeseen circumstances, the standby instance created in a different zone will become the primary instance.
+However, it is not possible to create a new standby server until the affected zone is restored.

 ### Regional Outage Protection
 Azure protects your data against regional outages, ensuring continuity during unforeseen events like disasters.
 In case of a widespread event, Azure's robust disaster recovery mechanisms can fallback to an alternate region, ensuring reliability.